shakfu/py-js/source/py/notes/building-pyext-flext.md

 - I managed to compile to both flext and py (albeit for system python 2.7 only)

-- Very complicated multi-step compilation process which included a need to change a header reference in the maxsdk
+- Very complicated multi-step compilation process which included a need to change a header reference in the max-sdk

 - Documentation is pretty poor but the project and its ambitions are impressive.
 It's a shame that it's so complex and that's it still not usable out-of-the-box for python3 (although there seems to be an effort to make that happen).